 - Duplicate tasks: yes/no

-Each test log is matched by five training logs:
+Each pair is matched by three training logs:

 - A training log without noise.

 - A training log where in every trace with probability 20% either one random event is removed (40%), moved (20%), or copied (40%).

 - Training log 1 with 20 fitting traces classified as positive (boolean

 true) and 20 non-fitting traces classified as negative (boolean

 pdc:isPosattribute set to

 Each training log contains 1000 traces that result from random walks through the configured model.
 A discovery algorithm may assume that a trace in a training log is fitting if the boolean